adunning/dissertation/1-cirencester.md

 - note his specific praise of M. in *LSD*

-- what do we know about St Friedeswide's, A's home?
+- what do we know about St Frideswide's, A's home?

 - Robert Cricklade: what did he write?